Poste Italiane: 2000 – 2010

 In 2000, the Italian Post Office, through its subsidiary SDA Express Courier, acquired 20% of the share capital of the Bartolini company and officially formed the Consortium Logistics and Parcels with the three companies for the sorting of parcels in the country.
 This agreement was the subject of a challenge by the rival companies in court, but it ended in favour of the Consortium.

-Poste Italiane S.p.A. adopted a control system for monitoring in real-time all the post offices, the logistics network and the security of digital communications and transactions working with the Italian government, international agencies, universities and research centres.
+Poste Italiane adopted a control system for monitoring in real-time all the post offices, the logistics network and the security of digital communications and transactions working with the Italian government, international agencies, universities and research centres.

 2010 – 2015

-In 2011, Poste Italiane S.p.A. acquired UniCredit MedioCredito Centrale for €136 million.
+In 2011, Poste Italiane acquired UniCredit MedioCredito Centrale for €136 million.

-On 16 May 2014, the Italian government approved the stakes sale of up to 40 per cent in Poste Italiane S.p.A.
+On 16 May 2014, the Italian government approved the stakes sale of up to 40 per cent in Poste Italiane.